mathematicalcoffee/mathematicalcoffee.github.io/index.md

 - [ ] fix MS gradients on navbar
 - [x] sidebar styling
 - [x] hosted by github/powered by jekyll/designed with bootstrap/copyright me footer
+- [ ] clicking on author name in posts SEARCHES for authors who have written those posts

 ## stretch goals